Charles Rob: Surgical career in England

 Upon return to London after the Second World War, Rob resumed duties at St Thomas' Hospital and later became professor of surgery at the University of London and St. Mary's Hospital in 1950.
-During his time as professor of surgery, he was involved in the vascular surgery programme and also became advisor to royalty and Winston Churchill.
+During his time as professor of surgery, he was involved in the vascular surgery programme and also became advisor to royalty and Winston Churchill, and in 1959 several times assessed the blood clot in Churchill's little finger.

 Michael DeBakey performed the first carotid endarterectomy in 1953 and the procedure became better known after Rob and his colleagues performed one in 1954.
 The operation proved to reduce the risk of stroke in patients with significant blocked carotid arteries and he reported to have carried out more than 5000 of these operations in his lifetime.
 In addition, he introduced using frozen cadaver arterial grafts in the treatment of aortic aneurysms.
 In 1955, he presented his experiences of over 30 abdominal aortic aneurysms to the Royal College of Surgeons.

-In 1955, Rob performed the UK's first recorded deceased donor renal transplant with Hammersmith hospital's surgeon Jim Dempster, at St Mary's Hospital.
+In 1955, Rob performed the UK's first recorded deceased donor kidney transplant with Hammersmith hospital's surgeon Jim Dempster, at St Mary's Hospital.
 The recipient had developed acute renal failure following a septic abortion and was considered by Dempster as not ideal for transplant and an unnecessary fatal disaster.
 However, it instilled an interest in further transplantation developments at St Mary's, which became regarded as pioneers in this field.

 Surgical career in the United States

 In 1960 Rob accepted the position of chief of the Department of Surgery at the University of Rochester, Strong Memorial Hospital and moved to the United States.
 Here, he continued to develop the technique of vein by-pass grafting.

 In 1961, after recalling that cloth grafts had been used in the aortas of pigs, he used his nylon shirt to successfully repair an aortic aneurysm in a human.
 After debriding and resecting the aneurysm, the two open ends of the aorta needed to be rejoined with a graft, but the surgeons found that no graft was available to complete the procedure.
 To the surprise of his colleagues in theatre, Rob called for the shirt in his locker, cut out a rectangle and stitched it into a tube to be used as a graft, possibly the first use of a synthetic vascular graft in a human.
 The patient survived and the assistant recalled meeting the patient again eight years later.

 After retiring in 1978, he moved to East Carolina University, taking an appointment as professor of surgery.
 Five years later he joined the Uniformed Services University of the Health Sciences at Bethesda, near Washington DC.
 He was a past president of the International Society of Cardiovascular Surgery and the North American Chapter of the International Cardiovascular Society.
 He was awarded the René Leriche prize of the International Society of Surgery.
 In 1994, he required a carotid endarterectomy himself.